 There is no public parking at the farm, but it is only a short walk from the public car park and coach park in Bourton-on-Water.
 There are two spaces for blue badge holders.
-These are available during café opening hours (Thurs-Sun 10am-4pm) and must be booked in advance.
+These are available when the cafe is open and are currently unavailable until the spring.

 Plan your visit

 - From Stow-on-the-Wold, head south on Fosse Way/Roman Road/A429.
 After 3.1 miles turn left onto Station Road.
 Parking is available in the Station Road car park (pay and display) on your right, behind the petrol station.
 From here cross Station Road and turn left along the pavement.
 Then turn right onto the narrow lane between two houses (marked with a ‘no through road’ sign).
 Then turn left onto Greystones Lane and follow until you reach the farm.

 - From Cirencester, take the Fosse Way/A429 north via Northleach.
 Bourton-on-the-Water is on the right hand side and signposted.